An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Experimental Evaluation

 \subsubsection{SCA countermeasure techniques}

 The SCA countermeasures include microarchitecture-level ones, such as clock frequency randomization, and architecture- and OS-level ones, such as the morphing and chaff techniques.

-\paragraph*{Clock frequency randomization} The DFS actuator can be used to continuously vary, in a random fashion, the frequency of the clock signal fed to the CPU, as previously described in Section~\ref{ssec:platform_dfs}, with the purpose of producing a distortion in the power consumption trace and therefore reducing the information leakage~\cite{Dao_2021Access}.
+\paragraph*{Clock frequency randomization} The DFS actuator can be used to continuously vary, in a random fashion, the frequency of the clock signal fed to the CPU, as previously described in Section~\ref{ssec:platform_dfs}, with the purpose of producing a distortion in the power consumption trace and therefore reducing the information leakage~\cite{Galli_2024ICECS}.
 The DFS, when in random reconfiguration mode, uses indeed as its target frequencies the values generated by the internal TRNG, rather than setting them through the debug infrastructure.
 The DFS actuator produces a clock signal that can be reconfigured to up to 1024 different frequencies every few tens of microseconds and without any glitching and gating effects, enabling a large variability and ensuring the effectiveness of the countermeasure.

 \paragraph*{Morphing} The morphing countermeasure leverages the TRNG to randomly modify the execution of a cryptographic operation~\cite{Agosta_2015TCAD}.
-In the use case considered in the experimental evaluation, morphing targets the AddRoundKey and SubBytes steps of the AES cryptosystem.
-Each AddRoundKey execution makes use of a randomly selected version of the XOR operation, chosen among 8 equivalent implementations with different power consumption profiles.
-SubBytes executions are instead morphed by employing two S-Boxes that are masked by random values and periodically refreshed.
+For example, in the AES use case considered in the experimental evaluation, morphing targets the AddRoundKey and SubBytes steps of the AES cryptosystem.
+Each AddRoundKey execution employs a randomly selected version of the XOR operation, chosen among 8 equivalent implementations with different power consumption profiles.
+SubBytes executions are instead morphed by using S-Boxes that are masked by random values and periodically refreshed.

 \paragraph*{Chaff} The TRNG component and the support for software multithreading provided by FreeRTOS enable the adoption of the chaff approach, described in~\cite{Agosta_2015DAC} and whose pseudocode is listed in Algorithm~\ref{alg:chaff}.
-The latter technique executes, concurrently to a thread for the actual instance of a cipher~(line 2 in Algorithm~\ref{alg:chaff}), e.g., the AES encryption of a plaintext with a certain key, a set of additional threads performing the same cryptographic operation on the same input but with different keys, properly generated to be correlated with the original one~(lines 3--5).
-All the threads are started and executed in parallel, according to a random scheduler that leverages the TRNG instantiated in the SoC~(line 6), until the thread performing the actual cryptographic operation has completed~(lines 7--10).
+The latter technique executes, concurrently to a thread for the actual instance of a cipher~(line 2 in Algorithm~\ref{alg:chaff}), e.g., the encryption of a plaintext with a certain key, a set of additional threads performing the same cryptographic operation on the same input but with different keys, properly generated to be correlated with the original one~(lines 3--5).
+All the threads are started and executed in parallel, according to a random scheduler that leverages the SoC's TRNG~(line 6), until the thread performing the actual cryptographic operation has completed~(lines 7--10).